jamiejamiebobamie/MVC-Pinterest-Labels/label_conventions.md

 (male, monster, environment) (female, monster) (male, female) (environment) (male)

 misc will be applied to images that do not have a primary subject (an image of a group or couple) or if the subject matter is abstract

+above^^ information is more my ideation process. please refer to the info page of the live website for more up-to-date information regarding labeling schema.